Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Training details

+We simulate accelerated 2D radial k-space trajectories where each radial spoke contains $N_{\rm p} = 2\sqrt{N}$ sampling points uniformly distributed across the k-space diameter.
+To ensure an efficient and relatively uniform angular coverage, the spokes are generated using the small golden angle increment of 68.25° \cite{wright2014non}.
+The sparsity of the k-space sampling is determined by the total number of spokes, $N_{\text{s}}$.
+Following \cite{ramzi2022nc}, we define the Acceleration Factor (AF) for 2D radial sampling as ${\rm AF} = \sqrt{N}/N_{\text{s}}$.
+While previous studies typically train models for a single, fixed AF (\emph{e.g.},~4 or 8), we treat $N_{\text{s}}$ as a randomized variable during model training.
+This strategy forces the network to develop a generalized reconstruction capability adaptable to varying acceleration regimes.
+An example of the resulting 2D sampling trajectory at AF = 8 is illustrated in \cref{fig:dataset}(b).
+We randomly select the number of spokes $N_{\text{s}} \in \{10,\dots, 79, 80\}$, corresponding to AFs ranging from 19.2 to 2.6, and the number of coils $L \in \{8,\dots, 31, 32\}$, to generate the non-Cartesian radial trajectories.

-We randomly select $N_{\text{s}}$ in $\{10,\dots, 79, 80\}$ that corresponds to AFs ranging from 19.2 to 2.6, and $L$ in $\{8,\dots, 31, 32\}$, to generate trajectories in k-space.
-Then the k-space measurements are generated using these radial trajectories and GT images based on \eref{Eq:multicoil_MRI} with random Gaussian noise in k-space.
-The noise level is set so that the target DR of reconstruction equates the DR of the GT image, denoted $\sigma^{-1}$.
-The DR of reconstruction is defined as the reciprocal of the noise level back-projected in the image domain.
-Following \cite{wilber2023scalable}, we model the relationship between the additive noise in k-space and its back-projection into the image domain as: $\tau_{\ell} = \sigma\sqrt{2{\rm L}_{\ell}^2/{\rm L}_{\ell}^{'}}$, where ${\rm L}_{\ell}$ and ${\rm L}_{\ell}^{'}$ are the spectral norm of the measurement operator of the $\ell$-th coil when the DC weighting is applied once and twice, respectively.
-Readers can refer to \cite{wilber2023scalable} for technical details.
-For each GT image, based on a randomly selected radial sampling pattern, we generate one back-projected image (\emph{e.g.}~\fref{fig:dataset} (c)), creating a pair of samples used for supervised learning.
-Thus, the total numbers of inverse problems for training and validation are 24915 and 4233, respectively.
+The k-space measurements are then simulated using these trajectories and the GT images based on the forward model in \cref{Eq:multicoil_MRI}, with the addition of complex Gaussian noise.
+To ensure robust training, the noise level is carefully calibrated so that the target dynamic range of the reconstruction matches the inherent dynamic range of the GT image.
+For our normalized images, the GT dynamic range is defined as the reciprocal of the faintest structural feature intensity, denoted by $\sigma$.
+To maintain a well-controlled, Gaussian-like intensity distribution across the dataset, we empirically define this nominal $\sigma$ as the 6th percentile of each specific image's magnitude.
+Following \cite{wilber2023scalable}, we mathematically link this target image-domain dynamic range ($\sigma^{-1}$) to the additive k-space noise standard deviation $\tau_{\ell}$ via the relation $\tau_{\ell} = \sigma\sqrt{2{\rm L}_{\ell}^2/{\rm L}_{\ell}^{'}}$, where ${\rm L}_{\ell}$ and ${\rm L}_{\ell}^{'}$ are the spectral norm of the measurement operator for the $\ell$-th coil when the density compensation weighting is applied once and twice, respectively.
+For each GT image, based on a randomly selected radial sampling pattern, we generate one back-projected image (\emph{e.g.},~\cref{fig:dataset}(c)), creating a pair of samples used for supervised learning.